niamhbrowne/piece_of_cake_ms4_resub/README.md

 Re-freshed the browser to make sure it had deployed correctly
 ## Credits
 ### Dependencies
-Flask
-Gitpod
+* Gitpod
-GitHub
+* GitHub
-Heroku
+* Heroku
-Bootstrap
+* Bootstrap
-Code
-Code Institute
+* Code Institute
-Bootstrap
+* Bootstrap
-W3Schools
+* W3Schools
-Heroku
+* Django
 ## Where I got my content from
-Piece of Cake Omagh
+* Piece of Cake Omagh
-Acknowledgement
+* Acknowledgement
-Below are links to where I found inspiration and where I sourced code.
+* Below are links to where I found inspiration and where I sourced code.

-Code Institute
+* Code Institute
-Bootstrap
+* Bootstrap
-Piece of Cake
+* Piece of Cake
-Heroku
+* Heroku
-Code Institute walkthrough project
+* Code Institute walkthrough project